Cloak & Dagger (1984 film): Plot

-Davey Osborne is an 11-year-old boy living in San Antonio, Texas.
-His father, Hal, is a military air traffic controller, who has problems relating to his son.
-Davey imagines the fantasy world of Cloak & Dagger, an espionage role-playing video game existing between fiction and reality.
+Eleven-year-old Davey Osborne lives in San Antonio, Texas.
+His father, Hal, is a military air traffic controller who has problems relating to Davey, especially in the wake of the death of Davey's mother/Hal's wife.
 Davey befriends Kim Gardener, a girl living nearby.
-Davey reveres Jack Flack, the game's main character, who he imagines as a more dashing version of his father.
-He wants to live an action-packed life like Jack, and he carries around a water pistol as his "gun" and a softball as his "grenade".
+Davey reveres Jack Flack, who is the main character of Cloak & Dagger, an espionage role-playing video game.
+Davey imagines Jack as a more dashing version of Hal.
+He wants to live an action-packed life like Jack, carrying around a water pistol as his "gun" and a softball as his "grenade".
 Davey spends much time playing the game and spending time with Jack as an imaginary friend.

 One day, Davey's friend, Morris, who owns a game shop, sends Davey and Kim on an errand, where Davey witnesses a murder.
-Before the victim dies, he gives Davey a Cloak & Dagger video game cartridge containing important military secrets that must be given to the FBI.
-Davey seeks help from the authorities, who disbelieve him.
+Before dying, the victim gives Davey a Cloak & Dagger video game cartridge containing important military secrets that must be given to the FBI.
+Davey seeks help from the authorities, who do not believe him.

-Spies, led by the nefarious Dr. Rice, murder Morris and then chase Davey across the city.
+Spies murder Morris and then chase Davey across the city.
 Along the way, Jack helps Davey evade the pursuers.
-However, Davey's sense of morality and concern for his friend Kim (whom the spies have kidnapped to try and blackmail Davey into handing over the cartridge) collide with Jack's harsh methods.
-Davey is cornered by the spies along the River Walk.
-During the fight, Jack urges Davey to lure two of the spies into the "Crossfire Gambit", causing one to kill the other.
-Jack convinces Davey to pick up the gun of a dead spy, but rather than shoot Rice, Davey panics and runs away down a dead-end path.
-Rice arrives and corners Davey, taunting him.
+However, Davey's sense of morality and concern for Kim (whom the spies have kidnapped to try and blackmail Davey into handing over the cartridge) collide with Jack's harsh methods.
+While cornered by the spies along the River Walk, Jack urges Davey to lure two spies into the "Crossfire Gambit," causing one to kill the other.
+Jack convinces Davey to pick up the gun of a dead spy, but rather than shoot Dr. Rice, the spies' leader, Davey panics and runs away down a dead-end path.
+Rice corners Davey, taunting him.
 When Davey proves unwilling to shoot first, Jack tries to get Rice's attention.
-Standing in front of a blank wall (and holding his Agent-X bulletproof beret in front of him for protection), Jack dares Rice to shoot him.
-Davey looks to Jack, warning him not to do anything, and Rice instinctively turns and fires at the wall, thinking "Jack" is a hidden ally.
+Standing in front of a blank wall (and holding his Agent-X bulletproof beret for protection), Jack dares Rice to shoot him.
+Davey looks to Jack, warning him not to do anything, and Rice turns and fires at the wall, thinking "Jack" is a hidden ally.
 Enraged, Davey fires his pistol, killing Rice.